 Meet our dedicated veterinary staff!
 Our team includes registered veterinary technicians (RVTs), veterinary assistants, and customer services representatives.
 We all are here to provide you and your cats with top notch care!

 Tané has been working with Coastal Cat Clinic and Linda Mar Vet since April 2006.
 A newcomer to the veterinary world, she started as a receptionist.
 After about a year, she moved up to become a receptionist supervisor along with Kim Lopez.
 In October of 2011, Tané left her front desk duties to take on the administrative assistant position, and in November 2015 she became our hospital manager.
-Tané is mom to a kitten named Kit Kat, three dogs, a rescue named Boot, a Pomeranian named Peanut, and a Chihuahua named Butters, and is step-mom to Batman the pug.
+Tané is mom to a kitten named KitKat, three dogs, a rescue named Boot, a Pomeranian named Peanut, and a Chihuahua named Butters, and a human baby.
 In her spare time she likes to read and paint.

-Veterinary Assistant, Receptionist
+Veterinary Assistant, Support Staff Manager

 Robin has been working at the Coastal Cat Clinic since 2007.
 After being in 4H for several years, she became interested in working with animals and got into the veterinary business.
 She loves animals and wants to be a part of a field that makes a difference.
-She has one super awesome dog named Emerson and three cats (named Puma, Rendezvous, & Remedy) that she spends most of her time with after work.
+She has one super awesome dog named Emerson and three cats (named Puma, Rendezvous, & Feta) that she spends most of her time with after work.

 Alison is thrilled to join the team at Coastal Cat Clinic.
 On her lunch breaks, she can often be found hanging out with the elusive hospital cats (AKA "the girls"), Tulsa and Cheyenne.
 Alison started her career with animals cleaning cat cages at the local shelter.
 She spent the last six years working as a zoo keeper and trainer, handling non-releasable and captive-born wild animals for educational programs and tours.
 She has a feline roommate named Hannah and a 33-year-old CA desert tortoise named Herman.
 In her free time, she is a volunteer keeper at the Oakland Zoo.